Everyone that goes to Thailand, falls in love with Thailand.

-Here I talk about the less talked about places of Thailand.
-Some of Thailand’s best-kept secrets.
+Here I talk about the less talked about places.

 So if you are looking to enjoy some peace and quiet on your trip and actually enjoy the beautiful landscape that Thailand has to offer, then keep reading.

-Also, if you prefer to spend your vacation in Thailand with actual Thai people rather than loads of backpackers.
-Then you are in the right place.
+Also, if you prefer to spend your vacation in Thailand with actual Thai people rather than loads of backpackers you are in the right place.

-Here is a list of Thailand’s best kept secret places.
+Here is a list of Thailand’s hidden gems.

-This is by far the biggest city and probably the most probably on my list of the best hidden gems in Thailand, but I still feel like many people don’t know about it.
+This is by far the biggest city and probably the most popular on my list of Thailand hidden gems, but I still feel like many people don’t know about it.

 2. Koh Mak

-It is a great island for anyone wanting a healthy and balanced holiday.
-That also wants to avoid the nightlife scene.
+It is a great island for anyone wanting a healthy and balanced holiday, and wanting to avoid the nightlife scene.

 3. Koh Lanta